supermancbs/state-and-world-api/README.md

 $ rake db:migrate <br/>
 $ rake db:seed <br/>

+You can now view the JSON at the end points locally.

 # Tests

 The tests are located in the spec folder.
 If you wish to run the tests